 I’m on file 8 of 15.
-Building a fullstack feature for ShipWithAI — a toolkit page with custom schema, overview layout, detail pages, seed content, and config updates.
+Building a fullstack feature for ShipWithAI: a toolkit page with custom schema, overview layout, detail pages, seed content, and config updates.
 Claude Code has been doing great work, file by file, sequentially.

 Then I notice it.
 The component on file 8 uses a completely different naming convention than what we decided on file 2.
 I re-explain the convention.
 Claude Code apologizes, fixes it.
 We continue.
-File 11 — the import paths contradict the folder structure from file 4.
+File 11.
+The import paths contradict the folder structure from file 4.
 Re-explain.
 Fix.
-File 13 — it generates a type that conflicts with the schema from file 1.
+File 13.
+It generates a type that conflicts with the schema from file 1.

 I’m not coding WITH AI.
 I’m babysitting it.

 This isn’t a rant about Claude Code.
-It’s the moment I realized single-agent AI coding has a structural ceiling — and started looking for a way around it.
+It’s the moment I realized single-agent AI coding has a structural ceiling, and started looking for a way around it.

 Here’s the thing nobody talks about in the “AI will 10x your productivity” posts: one agent, one context window, one thread.
 That works beautifully for tasks that fit in a single mental model.
 Refactor this function.
 Write this test.
 Fix this bug.
 Claude Code is genuinely magical at these.

-But the moment your task spans 10+ files with interconnected decisions — schema choices that ripple into components, API contracts that determine frontend behavior, config that affects routing — you hit the wall.
+But the moment your task spans 10+ files with interconnected decisions. schema choices that ripple into components, API contracts that determine frontend behavior, config that affects routing. you hit the wall.

 It’s not Claude Code’s fault.
 It’s physics.
 Even with a massive context window, real codebases have branching decisions that compound.
 By the time the agent reaches file 8, the decisions from file 1 have been pushed out of active attention.
-It’s not “forgetting” in the human sense — it’s context degradation.
+It’s not “forgetting” in the human sense. it’s context degradation.
 The signal from early decisions gets diluted by the noise of everything that came after.

 What happens in practice: